Second Boer War

-The campaign proved difficult for the British to defeat, due to unfamiliarity with guerrilla tactics and support among civilians.
+The guerrilla campaign proved difficult for the British to defeat, due to unfamiliarity with tactics and support among civilians.
 British high command ordered scorched earth policies as part of a counterinsurgency campaign.
 Over 100,000 Boer civilians were forcibly relocated into concentration camps, where 26,000 died, by starvation and disease.
-Black Africans were interned to prevent them from supplying the Boers; 20,000 died.
+Native Africans were interned to prevent them from supplying the Boers; 20,000 died.
 British mounted infantry were deployed to track down guerrillas, and few combatants were killed in action, most dying from disease.
 Kitchener offered terms to remaining Boer leaders to end the conflict.
 Eager to ensure Boers were released from the camps, most Boer commanders accepted the terms in the Treaty of Vereeniging, surrendering in May 1902.
 The former republics were transformed into the British colonies of the Transvaal and Orange River, and in 1910 were merged with the Natal and Cape Colonies to form the Union of South Africa, a self-governing colony within the British Empire.

 British expeditionary efforts were aided significantly by colonial forces from the Cape Colony, the Natal, Rhodesia, and many volunteers from the British Empire.
-Black African recruits contributed increasingly to the British effort.
+Native African recruits contributed increasingly to the British effort.
 International public opinion was sympathetic to the Boers and hostile to the British.
 Even within the UK, there existed significant opposition to the war.
-As a result, the Boer cause attracted volunteers from neutral countries, including the German Empire, US, Russia and parts of the British Empire such as Australia and Ireland.
+As a result, the Boer cause attracted volunteers from neutral countries, including the German Empire, the United States, Russia and parts of the British Empire, such as Australia and Ireland.
 Some consider the war the beginning of questioning the British Empire's global dominance, due to the war's surprising duration and unforeseen losses suffered by the British.
-A trial for British war crimes, including the killings of civilians and prisoners, was opened in January 1902.
+A trial for British war crimes, including the killings of civilians and prisoners of war, was opened in January 1902.
 The war had a lasting effect on the region and on British domestic politics.